Hinjitsukan

 11 of 11 in Ise Shima

-Hinjitsukan (賓日館) is a beautiful wooden guesthouse from 1887, located near Meoto Iwa in coastal Futami, Ise City.
-Once built to welcome imperial guests to the Ise Shrines, it now serves as a museum showing Meiji-era architecture, with both Japanese and Western-style rooms.
-The elegant Grand Hall upstairs has 120 tatami mats, chandeliers, and gold-leaf ceilings in Momoyama style.
+Hinjitsukan (賓日館) is a stunning wooden guesthouse built in 1887, located near the iconic Meoto Iwa rocks along the coast of Futami in Ise City.
+Originally constructed to host imperial visitors to the nearby Ise Shrines, it now functions as a museum showcasing exquisite Meiji-era architecture.
+The guesthouse features a blend of traditional Japanese and Western-style rooms, highlighted by the elegant Grand Hall upstairs, which spans 120 tatami mats and is adorned with ornate chandeliers and lavish Momoyama-style gold-leaf ceilings.

 Provided through partner sites